-Students are required to rotate in at least two different geographic nodes of the Department.
-Students should keep this point in mind when listing their preferred labs.
-The major departmental nodes are: Medical Sciences Building (MSB), Lunenfeld-Tanenbaum Research Institute (LTRI), Donnelly Centre (DC), Ontario Institute for Cancer Research (OCI), Peter Gilgan Centre for Research & Learning (PGCRL) and MaRS West Tower (MaRS).
+Students are required to rotate in at least two different geographic nodes of the Department, and students should keep this in mind when listing preferred labs.
+The central departmental nodes are Medical Sciences Building (MSB), Lunenfeld-Tanenbaum Research Institute (LTRI), Donnelly Centre (DC), Ontario Institute for Cancer Research (OCI), Peter Gilgan Centre for Research & Learning (PGCRL) and MaRS West Tower (MaRS).

-The choice of second and third rotation is entirely up to the student, with consent from the selected laboratory and approval from the Graduate Coordinator.
+The second and third rotation choices are entirely up to the student, with consent from the selected laboratory and approval from the Graduate Coordinator.
 Students should make second and third rotation choices only after starting in the program in September/January.
 Students can make more informed rotation choices once they gain firsthand experience in the department.
-The second and third rotations are arranged through direct communication between students and potential supervisors.
-Students should have their subsequent rotation arranged at least one week before the end of the preceding rotation.
-As soon as the second and third rotation arrangements have been finalized, the Graduate Program Administrator must be notified.
-For those students who begin our program in September, a departmental retreat held late in September provides an especially good opportunity to view all the available research opportunities within the department.
-Students who are still undecided after their third rotation may choose a fourth laboratory in which to rotate.
+The second and third rotations are arranged through direct communication between students and potential supervisors and must be finalized at least one week before the commencement of said rotation.
+These lab choices are submitted for approval through a link that will be sent to you by the Graduate Program Administrator.
+A departmental retreat held late in September provides an excellent chance to view all the available research opportunities within the Department.
+Only under rare circumstances and upon approval from the Graduate Coordinator may students perform the fourth rotation.
+Fifth rotations are never permitted.

-Ph.D. applicants who will receive their M.Sc. prior to starting their graduate program in Molecular Genetics, have the option of forgoing rotations and directly joining a lab.
+Ph.D. applicants who will receive their M.Sc. before starting their graduate program in Molecular Genetics have the option of forgoing rotations and directly joining a lab.
 To be eligible for opting out of rotations, the applicant must arrange a prospective supervisor as part of their application package.
 An email from both the applicant and the prospective supervisor stating that both are willing to forgo the rotation process should be emailed to the Department before the application deadline.

-If a student is unable to find a permanent thesis supervisor after 4 rotations, he/she may be required to withdraw from the program.
-Admission to our program does not guarantee that a student will be accepted into a laboratory for his/her thesis work.
-That being said, it is extremely rare for an accepted student to fail to find a suitable laboratory to join.
+If a student cannot find a permanent thesis supervisor after four rotations, their enrollment in the program may be terminated.
+Admission to our program does not guarantee that a student will be accepted into a laboratory for their thesis work.
+However, it is extremely rare for an admitted student not to find a suitable laboratory to join.

 International/Visa Student Rotations

-Although international ("visa") students are required to find a supervisor prior to admission, this arrangement is not final.
-Visa students are required to do the same number of rotations as non-visa students, and they are free to join a laboratory other than that of their sponsor.
-In sponsoring visa students, however, faculty members make a commitment to accept those students into their laboratories if the student wishes to join after completing the mandatory rotations.
+Although international (visa) students must find a supervisor before admission, these arrangements are not final.
+Visa students must do the same number of rotations as non-visa students, and they are free to join a laboratory other than that of their sponsor.
+In sponsoring visa students, however, faculty members commit to accepting those students into their laboratories if the student wishes to join after completing the mandatory rotations.
 Once a permanent laboratory is chosen, the procedures for visa students are identical to those for non-visa students.